gward35/generative-layout/README.md

 ## Custom Color Scheme - API only (for a short time)

-Using the gimmiepatterns `/canvas` endpoint you can pass a custom color scheme query string to define a custom color scheme.
+Using the gimmepatterns `/canvas` endpoint you can pass a custom color scheme query string to define a custom color scheme.
 Its value must be set to `true`.

 usage: `customColor=true`